anthares101/write-ups-page/docs/HackTheBox/Bitlab.md

 As I expected, we can execute the `git pull` command as `root` (The Deployer application code is using `sudo`).

 There is something called hooks in Git that allows us to basically execute a task when something happens.
-We can execute as `root` the pull action, so creating a `post-merge` hook with this code:
+We can execute as `root` the pull action, so the code inside a `post-merge` hook will run as `root`:

 ```bash
 #! /bin/bash